 Armed with a baseline understanding, cyber security decisions become more informed, targeted, and efficient.
 This is especially helpful as technology enables or, in some cases, even forces companies to make choices that have tremendous security implications.

-Two current dynamics have IT professionals scrambling: connectivity to remote devices and leveraging cloud services.
-Businesses are being forced down these pathways, like it or not, in order to remain competitive.
-But both come with significant security ramifications.
+Two current dynamics have IT professionals scrambling: 1.)
+Connectivity to remote devices and 2.)
+Leveraging cloud services.
+Businesses are being forced down these pathways to remain relevant in their industry.
+Both of these innovations are becoming essential in the business world, but they come with significant security ramifications.

 Cloud solutions, in particular, are highly attractive since, at minimum, they enable scaling without adding infrastructure.
 But “the cloud” also seems counter-intuitive to a more secure data environment.
 After all, why take data out of your own filing cabinets and put it in someone else’s?
-It doesn’t seem to make sense until the advantages, including security advantages, are demonstrated.
+It doesn’t seem to make sense until the advantages are demonstrated.
 As companies digitize more and more data, the potential attack vectors increase.
 The right cloud solution will actually reduce the attack surface.